DevOpsBootcamp/website/source/first-steps.rst

 Further Reading
 ---------------

-- More information on `Virtual Machines`_.
+- More information on `Linux Containers`_ and `Virtual Machines`_.
 - `Install Putty`_ if you want to access a remote Linux box.
+- `Install Docker`_ if you want to run a local Linux container
 - `Install Vagrant`_ if you want to run a local Linux Virtual machine.
 - `Install VirtualBox`_ in addition to Vagrant for local virtual machines.
+- `Install VMWare`_ in addition to Vagrant for local virtual machines.
 - `Windows Subsystem for Linux`_ if you want to use Linux without VM overhead.

-..
-TODO: Add more Further Reading